menukeyboard_arrow_left

 Sweat Lodge Schedule

-The Sweat Lodges at Patina Wellness Center and Patina Mountain Preserve at currently closed to the public.
-Please check back for updates concerning public participation.
+The Sweat Lodges at Patina Wellness Center and Patina Mountain Preserve are currently closed to the public with exception to the following groups:

 Traditional Native American Sweat Lodge Ceremony Promoting Healing | Traditional Sweat Lodge